 being present when the following business was transacted.

-Ted Lovett Fire Chief

-Duane Freeman Assistant Fire Chief

-Dorothy Wilson Planning Director

-Steve Poskey Street Department Superintendent

-Mike Akridge Parks & Recreation Director

-Barbara Thompson Main Street Director

-Dale Allred Inspection Services Director

-Aaron Ramsey Animal Control Director

-Thad Chambers Economic Development Director

-Kent Havard Solid Waste Director

-Rocky Thigpen Councilmember, Ward No. 5Brother Steve KilBrother Steve Killam of St. Paul’s United Methodist Church.
-F. .
+The meeting was opened with prayer by Brother Steve Killam of St. Paul’s United Methodist Church.

+Mayor Bob F. Brown welcomed visitors present.

 MINUTES OF THE COUNCIL REGULAR COUNCIL MEETING HELD DECEMBER 1ST , 2015 - APPROVED

 Councilmember Lynn Torres moved to approve the minutes of the meetings as presented.
 Councilmember Sarah Murray seconded the motion and a unanimous vote to approve was recorded.